-- 2. The strategic plan should include: - i) a detailed analysis of the usage of all bands identified in Annex 2, including the 700 MHz, 1.5 GHz, 2.3 GHz and 3.8-4.2 GHz bands, in Member States and their potential for wireless broadband services on a harmonised basis, prioritising the bands in accordance with their potential and timeframe in which they are likely to be available; - ii) further exploration of the economic and social implications of the various options at macro level; - iii) the spectrum needs for SAB/SAP (both audio and video applications); - iv) an analysis of the need for licence exempt spectrum for WBB. - 3.
+- iii) the spectrum needs for SAB/SAP (both audio and video applications); - iv) an analysis of the need for licence exempt spectrum for WBB. - 3.
 In addition to the above, the RSPG recommends the development by the Commission, in cooperation with the Member States, of a long-term strategic policy on the future use of the UHF band (470-790 MHz), taking account of, in particular, the spectrum needs of the DTT platforms in the EU, the spectrum needs of PMSE, and the possible benefits arising from future convergent broadcasting-mobile platforms to deliver linear media/audiovisual services and high-audience video and data to mobile devices (smartphones, tablets, etc.). - 4.
-In developing this strategic policy for the future use of the UHF Band the Commission should in the short-term, develop: - a) a common European policy objective in time for WRC-15 on the refinement of the lower band edge and on possible channelling arrangements for mobile services in the 700 MHz band; and - b) an EU-wide strategy to be discussed at political level on the future use of the 700 MHz band.
-This strategy should consider elements such as duration of broadcasting licenses, the necessity to transition to new technologies, the variety of digital terrestrial platforms in Member States and cross-border frequency coordination issues; and - c) a clear policy to facilitate any migration which may ease making available the 700 MHz band to wireless broadband while allowing Member States to take measures relating to TV receivers in order to mandate more efficient technologies (e.g., DVB-T2, HEVC); and - d) a review of ETSI and CENELEC standards applicable to DVB-C and DVB-T reception.
+In developing this strategic policy for the future use of the UHF Band the Commission, in cooperation with the Member States, should in the short-term, develop: - a) a common European policy objective in time for WRC-15 on the refinement of the lower band edge and on possible channelling arrangements for mobile services in the 700 MHz band; and - b) an EU-wide strategy to be discussed at political level on the future use of the 700 MHz band.
+This strategy should take account of the following elements: duration of broadcasting licenses, the impact on consumers, the necessity to transition to new technologies, the resulting costs for the different players, the variety of digital terrestrial platforms in Member States and cross-border frequency coordination issues.
+In particular, this strategy (including target date for availability of the band) should take into account that scenarios and timing for transitioning to new technologies (e.g. DVB-T2, HEVC) would be critical to making the 700 MHz band available for WBB and very much country-dependent; and - c) a clear policy to facilitate any migration which may ease making available the 700 MHz band to wireless broadband while allowing Member States to take measures relating to TV receivers in order to mandate more efficient technologies (e.g., DVB-T2, HEVC) and to minimize hurdles for viewers; and - d) a review of ETSI and CENELEC standards applicable to broadcast, cable, and terrestrial reception.
 This includes a need for a clear EU policy on improving spectrum efficiency, where it would be an essential requirement to construct TV receivers so as to avoid harmful interference; - 5.
 For the band 1452-1492 MHz, noting that CEPT has established a project to develop harmonised implementation measures for SDL applications, the Commission should consider adopting complementary measures to further promote the use of this band for SDL, while preserving the possibility for Member States to use part of this band for other uses such as broadcasting. - 6.
 In the case of the 2GHz bands identified for use by Mobile Satellite Services with Complementary Ground Component (1980-2010 MHz/2170-2200 MHz), if future actions taken by Member States in relation to Decision 2011/667/EU result in the withdrawal of licences, the Commission should consider re-allocation of the bands to terrestrial mobile services.